 51. Buy a Closing Agency's Phone Number – If you know any local agents that are closing down their agencies it may be possible to purchase their phone number after they close.
 It can generate a lot of phone calls from people who have the old agency's information.
 Sure people will be calling in for the other agency, but you can still help them with any of their needs just as well. (and probably better, right?)

 52. Photograph Local Events – I imagine you're already going to local community events in order to meet more people and gain local connections.
-Start taking pictures of the events and post them to your website or your social media accounts.
+Start taking pictures of the events and post them to your website and/or social media accounts.
 It can draw lots of people to connect with you on social media or to visit your website.
-This is really great for developing your connection with the local community.
-Have fun with it.
+It's also great for developing a connection with the local community.

-53. Park a Wreck in Your Lot – Convince a junkyard to park a wrecked vehicle in front of your office.
-It will draw attention and create a mental connection between your location and car accidents and insurance.
-If your local government or landlord gives you a hard time, remind them it is raising safety awareness and at the very least try to get them to allow it every once in a while.
+53. Park a Wreck in Your Lot – Convince a junkyard to park a wrecked vehicle in front of your office for a couple days.
+It will draw attention and create a mental connection between your agency's location and insurance.
+If your local government or landlord gives you a hard time, remind them it is raising safety awareness and at the very least try to get them to allow it for a day to generate buzz.

-54. Referral Marketing Exchange– I know many agents that offer cash incentives for real estate agents, mortgage brokers, and car salesmen to refer their insurance agency.
-(This is illegal in some places) There may be other options to reward referrals that are more affordable to you and/or more enticing for them, for instance you agree to pay for the publication and distribution of marketing materials.
-When a real estate agent sends you a lead, instead of paying them cash agree to send their client birthday cards in their name for the next five years.
-It may be easier for you if you already have a similar process in your office.
+54. Referral Marketing Exchange– I know many agents that offer cash incentives for real estate agents, mortgage brokers, and car salesmen to refer their insurance agency (This is illegal in some places).
+There may be other options to reward referrals that are more affordable to you and/or more enticing for them.
+For instance, you could agree to pay for a mailer to send out to their clients.
+When a real estate agent sends you a lead, instead of paying them cash agree to send their client a birthday cards in their name for the next five years.
+It may be easy for you if you already have a similar process in your office.

-55. Join the School Board – The school board is obviously a fantastic way to meet both the big players and families in the community.
-Being on the school board will give you easier access to marketing opportunities to parents and young drivers also.
-Marketing insurance products to young families is an ideal situation.
+55. Join the School Board – The school board is a fantastic way to meet many families and local businesses owners in the community.
+Being on the school board will give you easier access to marketing opportunities to parents and young drivers.

 Like These Marketing Ideas?